Generation-UK-I/Network-utilities-demos/README.md

 We can give it a try using our CentOS VM, but we need to change some settings from their defaults in VirtualBox.

 - Switch your VM network adapter option from `NAT` to `Bridged Adapter`.
+        It is likely that your `first boot` snapshot is from a running VM, but this means that when you launch it the previous configuration it retained by the VM, even though you changed the VirtualBox settings.
+To fix this simply shutdown your VM **don't restore another snapshot**, and restart.
+It should then request and receive an IP on your network.
 - You will not be able to connect to `localhost`, so login via vbox window and then check the IP with `ip a`.
 - Connect as normal, but use ssh [**username**]@[**IP address**]
 - Install nmap with `sudo dnf install nmap -y` then try the following commands: